24 March 2009

 These programs begin off course with the selection of the HiPo's, by their manager, a manager HRM or HRD or maybe even a manager MD and a manager high in the hierarchy of the organization, sometimes the current leader.

 Next the HiPo's get to participate in all kinds of training and development, directed at realising their potential.
 Often this potential strands in a management position at middle management levels.
-Not because they lack potential, but because their are more people with potential, then positions for managers.
+Not because they lack potential, but because there are more people with potential, then positions for managers.

 This approach often flounders at the possibility to practice with the new knowledge acquired during the MD program.
 An effect from that fact that training is something completely different from a working organization.
 A proper working MD program will try to make the training situation resemble the practice of the organization and will try to integrate the training into the practical organization.